PostgREST/postgrest/docs/api.rst

 .. note::

-  If the relationship is so complex that hint disambiguation does not solve it, then using :ref:`computed_relationships` is the best alternative.
+  If the relationship is so complex that hint disambiguation does not solve it, you can use :ref:`computed_relationships`.

 .. _insert: